young home care worker in uniform accompanying an elderly person

 Advances in Service Delivery

-This involves assigning a small, consistent team of caregivers to a single client.
-This approach ensures that the senior always sees a familiar face, which deepens the personal connection and improves the overall quality and consistency of care.
+The way care is delivered is becoming more sophisticated.
+We’re moving away from a one-size-fits-all model toward more person-centered approaches.
+One emerging trend is the “care pod” model, which involves assigning a small, consistent team of caregivers to a single client.
+This approach ensures that the senior always sees a familiar face, which deepens the personal connection and improves the quality of care.

 Increase in Service Accessibility